-At the subcontract machining facility of Witon Engineering, Barnstaple, turn-milling of relatively complex components from 16 mm diameter bar used to be carried out on 32 mm capacity sliding-head lathes, rather than smaller capacity models, to take advantage of the extra CNC axes and tools available on the larger machines.
-This type of work has now been transferred to a more nimble, 25 mm bar capacity Citizen Cincom D25-VIIILFV sliding-head turning centre, installed in January 2021.
-The first two jobs have shown significant cycle time reductions of 20 percent or more.
+At the Barnstaple subcontract machining facility of Witon Engineering, the turn-milling of relatively complex components from 16 mm diameter bar previously took place on 32 mm capacity sliding-head lathes, rather than smaller capacity models, to take advantage of the extra CNC axes and tools available on the larger machines.
+The company has now transferred this type of work to a more nimble, 25 mm bar capacity Citizen Cincom D25-VIIILFV sliding-head turning centre, installed in January 2021.
+The first two jobs have shown cycle time reductions of 20% or more.

-Since the mid-90s, the contract machinist has bought 17 bar-fed lathes from this supplier, of which one was a 42 mm bar capacity Miyano fixed-head machine, the others being various Cincom sliding-head models for turning up to 32 mm stock.
-There are currently 11 Citizen machines on the shop floor, earlier models having been exchanged over the years.
+Since the mid-90s, Witon Engineering has bought 17 bar-fed lathes from Citizen Machinery, of which one was a 42 mm bar capacity Miyano fixed-head machine, the others being various Cincom sliding-head models for turning up to 32 mm stock.
+There are currently 11 Citizen machines on the shop floor, following the replacement of earlier models over the years.
 Lathes from this supplier therefore account for approaching half of the 25 of bar autos in the factory, comprising 13 sliding-head models, eight single-spindle fixed-head turning centres and four CNC multi-spindle automatics.

-The first component to be transferred to the D25 was an EN1A steel shaft for a lawnmower.
-The part was formerly produced on an L32-VII, of which there are three on site.
-As 180,000 have to be produced to fulfil the current contract, the 20 percent cycle time reduction leads to a significant production cost saving.
+The first component transferred to the D25 was an EN1A steel shaft for a lawnmower.
+Previously, the machining of this part took place on an L32-VII, of which there are three on site.
+As 180,000 have to be produced to fulfil the current contract, the 20% cycle time reduction leads to a significant production cost saving.

-The second component benefiting from being machined on the D25 is a 304 stainless steel fuel inlet fitting for an automotive customer.
-It used to be turn-milled on one of a pair of Cincom M32s in a cycle time of 72 seconds.
-This has been cut to 53 seconds, representing a 26 percent saving.
+Another component benefiting from machining on the D25 is a 304 stainless steel fuel inlet fitting for an automotive customer.
+It used to be turn-milled on a pair of Cincom M32s in a cycle time of 72 seconds, but this has been cut to 53 seconds, representing a 26% saving.
 With 55,000-off needed, the economy gained is significant.

-Ian Clapp, workshop manager at the Barnstaple factory explained, "We operate a couple of 20 mm capacity, dual-platen sliders of another make and knew this configuration offered quick cycle times.

-"However, we saw what our longstanding sliding-head lathe supplier Citizen was offering in the D25, a machine with larger bar capacity plus the ability to carry out work up to 32 mm diameter without the guide bush for more economical material usage when producing shorter components.

-"The model also has the benefit of a programmable B-axis, so we decided to go for this option."
+Ian Clapp, workshop manager at the Barnstaple factory, says: "We operate a couple of 20 mm capacity, dual-platen sliders of another make and knew this configuration offered quick cycle times.
+However, we saw what our long-standing sliding-head lathe supplier Citizen was offering in the D25, a machine with larger bar capacity plus the ability to carry out work up to 32 mm diameter without the guide bush for more economical material usage when producing shorter components.
+The model also has the benefit of a programmable B axis, so we decided to go for this option."

-The gang tool platens are in front of and behind the spindle centreline, with Z-axis motion provided on the rear carrier to allow balanced turning, milling or drilling, or simultaneous rough and finish turning.
-The B-axis on the front post, carrying up to four driven tools on either side to service either the main or counter spindle, swivels by up to 135 degrees.
-A further feature of the lathe is that three axis groups can be controlled simultaneously by the Mitsubishi 800 CNC system, so three tools can be in cut at the same time.
+Notably, the gang tool platens are in front of and behind the spindle centreline, with Z-axis motion provided on the rear carrier to allow balanced turning, milling or drilling, or simultaneous rough and finish turning.
+The B axis on the front post, carrying up to four driven tools on either side to service either the main or counter spindle, swivels by up to 135°.
+A further feature of the lathe is the potential to control three axis groups simultaneously via the Mitsubishi 800 CNC system (so three tools can be in cut at the same time).

-Another potential benefit of this 12-axis CNC turn-mill centre is that it incorporates Citizen's programmable LFV (low frequency vibration) chipbreaking technology in the control.
-It automatically breaks into smaller pieces the long, stringy swarf produced when machining materials such as copper, plastics and high alloy steels.
-Birds-nesting around the tool and component and the consequent damage that may be caused is therefore avoided.
+Another benefit of this 12-axis CNC turn-mill centre is that it incorporates Citizen's programmable LFV (low frequency vibration) chip-breaking technology in the control.
+LFV automatically breaks into smaller pieces the long, stringy swarf produced when machining materials such as copper, plastics and high alloy steels.
+Bird-nesting around the tool and component - and the consequent damage - is therefore avoided.
 Although LFV cycles have not been included in programs run so far on the D25 at Barnstaple, it is nevertheless there to use when appropriate jobs come along.